-Green beans, also know as french beans or snap beans, are tender, elongated, firm yet flexible edible pods of bean plant.
-The beans are one of the delight of vegetarian lovers for their wholesome nutritional properties.
-They are unripe or immature pods belonging within the common Fabaceaefamily, in the genus, vicia, and known scientifically as Phaseolus vulgaris.
+Green beans, also known as French beans or snap beans, are tender, elongated, firm yet flexible edible pods of the bean plant.
+The beans are one of the delights of vegetarian lovers for their wholesome nutritional properties.
+They are the unripe or immature pods belonging to the common Fabaceae family, of the genus, Vicia.
+Scientific name: Phaseolus vulgaris.

 |Phaseolus vulgaris vine with bean pods.|

-Broadly, tender green beans are classified depending on their growth habits as "bush beans" which stand erect without the need of support, and "Pole Beans" that need climb supports (trellis).
-The other varieties of unripe fruit pods of bean family include shell beans, Pinto or mottled beans, White beans, Red or kidney beans, Black beans, Pink beans and Yellow wax beans.
-Almost all the varieties of beans can be available year around across the world.
+Broadly, tender green beans (French beans) are classified as one of the cultivars of common beans (Phaseolus vulgaris).
+Depending on their growth habits, the beans are further differentiated as "bush beans" which stand erect without the need of support, and "Pole Beans" which need climb supports (trellis).
+The other varieties of unripe fruit pods of the bean family include shell beans, Pinto or mottled beans, White beans, red or kidney beans, Black beans, Pink beans, and yellow-wax beans.
+Almost all the varieties of beans can be available year-round.

-Fava or broad beans (Vicia faba) are large, flattened light green pods usually eaten shelled for their delicious beans.
+Fava or broad beans (Vicia faba) are large, flat light green pods usually eaten shelled for their delicious beans.
 Lima beans (Phaseolus lunatus) are large, plump, pale-green pods with kidney-shaped seeds.

-Fresh green beans are very low in calories (31 caloriess per 100 g of raw bean pods) and contain no saturated fat.
-Nevertheless, these lean pod vegetables are a very good source of vitamins, minerals, and plant derived micronutrients.
+Fresh green beans are very low in calories (31 calories per 100 g of raw bean pods) and contain no saturated fat.
+Nevertheless, these lean pod vegetables are an excellent source of vitamins, minerals, and plant-derived micronutrients.

-Zea-xanthin, an important dietary carotenoid in the beans, selectively absorbed into the retinal macula lutea in the eyes where it thought to provide antioxidant and protective UV-light filtering functions.
-It is, therefore, green beans offer some protection in the prevention of age-related macular disease (ARMD) in the elderly.
+Zea-xanthin, an important dietary carotenoid in the beans, is selectively absorbed into the retinal macula lutea in the eyes, where it is thought to provide antioxidant and protective UV-light filtering functions.
+Therefore, xanthin chemicals in green beans offer some protection in the prevention of age-related macular disease (ARMD) in older adults.

 They also carry good amounts of vitamin-B6 (pyridoxine), thiamin (vitamin B-1), and vitamin-C. Consumption of foods rich in vitamin C helps the body develop resistance against infectious agents and scavenge harmful oxygen-free radicals.

-In addition, beans contain healthy amounts of minerals like iron, calcium, magnesium, manganese, and potassium, which are very essential for body metabolism.
-Manganese is a co-factor for the antioxidant enzyme, superoxide dismutase, which is a very powerful free radical scavenger.
-Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.
+Moreover, they contain healthy amounts of minerals like iron, calcium, magnesium, manganese, and potassium, which are essential parts of carbohydrate, protein, and fat metabolism.
+Manganese is a co-factor for the antioxidant enzyme superoxide dismutase, which is a very potent free radical scavenger.
+Potassium is an important component of cells and body fluids that helps control heart rate and blood pressure.

-Avoid limpy or over matured beans with tough skin.
+Avoid limp or over-matured beans with tough skin.

-To store, place them in a perforated plastic bag and keep inside the refrigerator set at high relative humidity.
+To store, place them in a perforated plastic bag and keep them in the refrigerator set at high relative humidity.
 They keep well for up to a week.